adri-fdezp/programming_paradigms/README.md

 Both cars and operators are threads that run concurrently.
 In addition, there is an RMI communication module for distributed communication between interfaces.

+It was created in the NetBeans programming environment.

 -/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/

 Este proyecto fue creado como parte de la asignatura de paradigmas de la programación en el curso 2021/2022.